ipld/specs/README.md

 Rather than referring to content by a string identifier or URL, content addressable systems refer to content by a cryptographic hash.
-This allows complete decentralization of the content as the identifier does not specific the retreival method and provides a secure way to verify the content.
+This allows complete decentralization of the content as the identifier does not specify the retrieval method and provides a secure way to verify the content.

 ## IPLD Terms